strimzi/strimzi.github.io/_posts/2025-06-24-kafka-queue.md

     }
 }
 ```
 #1.
-When fetching another batch of records by calling <code>poll()</code>, the batch of records delivered in the previous poll are marked as successfully processed and acknowledged.
+When fetching another batch of records by calling `poll()`, the batch of records delivered in the previous poll are marked as successfully processed and acknowledged.
 This is the simplest and the most efficient way to acknowledge records.

 #2.
 In this example, no exception is thrown, if it failed to process a record.
-It just catches the <code>JsonProcessingException</code> and prints a log message.
-In this case, the record still gets implicitly acknowledged in the next <code>poll</code>.
+It just catches the `JsonProcessingException` and prints a log message.
+In this case, the record still gets implicitly acknowledged in the next `poll`.

 #### <i>Acknowledging individual records</i>

 This allows users to acknowledge an individual record depending on the outcome of processing the record.
-Each record is acknowledged using a call to <code>acknowledge()</code> which takes different types of acknowledgement as an argument: ACCEPT, RELEASE and REJECT.
+Each record is acknowledged using a call to `acknowledge()` which takes different types of acknowledgement as an argument: ACCEPT, RELEASE and REJECT.
 This aligns with the actions that can be taken by share group consumers mentioned previously.

-In the next example, I have used the new consumer configuration added for this feature, <b>share.acknowledgement.mode</b> and set it to "explicit".
-This configuration is set to "implicit" by default, which is why I didn’t need to set this configuration for the previous example.
+In the next example, I have used the new consumer configuration added for this feature, <b>share.acknowledgement.mode</b> and set it to `explicit`.
+This configuration is set to `implicit` by default, which is why I didn’t need to set this configuration for the previous example.

 ```java
 public class ShareGroupDemoExplicitAck {